Discourse-Aware Graph Networks for Textual Logical Reasoning: Introduction

 On the other hand, recent advances in transformer-based pre-trained language models (PLMs) \cite{radford2018improving,devlin2019bert,liu2019roberta,yang2019xlnet,lan2019albert} have witnessed great success in extensive natural language tasks \cite{wang2018glue,lai2017race,rajpurkar2016squad}, but fail logical reasoning \cite{yu2020reclor,liu2020logiqa,cui2020mutual}.
 The PLMs are trained on large numbers of unlabeled corpora, and the transformer-based architecture with multiple self-attention layers facilitates the encoding of contextualized representations.
 They learn syntactic and semantic structures in an implicit manner \cite{reif2019visualizing}.
 Besides, several works \cite{zhang2020semantics,ye-etal-2020-coreferential,zhang2020sg} incorporate explicit syntactic or semantic structural constraints into PLMs and further improve the representations.
 However, the highlighted token correlations do not guarantee appropriate logical components and relations.
 Moreover, although the community further observes some reasoning capability \cite{clark2020transformers} from these pure transformer-based models, it is not sufficient for advanced reasoning.

 Therefore, several questions are remained open: \textit{ How to construct logical structures to benefit the systems for textual logical reasoning?
 And how to better learn logic representations?}

-To this end, we propose discourse-aware graph networks (DAGNs) to build logic graphs and learn logic representations accordingly.
-Generally speaking, DAGNs construct graphs with linguistic clues and logic theories that are easily applied to new text.
-The logic representation learning process is conducted by reasoning over the constructed logic graphs, which leverages fundamental embeddings from a general encoder such as PLM.
+To this end, we propose discourse-aware graph networks (DAGNs) {to focus on inference patterns and learn general logic representations.
+To do this, DAGNs construct logical structure from the plain text as structural constraints, then learns logic representations by end-to-end evolving the logic relations in the graphs and updating the graph features.} Generally speaking, the logic graphs are built via linguistic clues and logic theories so that are easily applied to new text. {The logic representation learning applies an \newmodule over the constructed graphs, then conducts graph reasoning to update the logic graph features,} which leverages fundamental embeddings from a general encoder such as PLM.
 Specifically, the logic graph construction uses discourse connectives such as \tqt{because} and \tqt{if} \cite{prasad2008penn} as text span delimiters.
 They indicate the logical relations and delimit the texts into clause-like logical units, which is in line with the intuition in informal logic theories \cite{toulmin2003uses,Freeman2011ArgumentSR}.
 The delimited text spans are regarded as logical reasoning units.
 The logic graphs are formed with text spans as nodes, connected by linguistic and logical edges.

-The logic representation learning is a graph reasoning process that transforms fundamental embeddings into structural features according to the constructed logic graphs.
-It takes embeddings from a general encoder as input, and the embeddings are further merged by the logical units as initialization of graph nodes.
-The node features are then aggregated by a node-weighted graph convolutional network via multiple edge types and in multiple steps.
-The output multi-hop logic features are further fused with the fundamental embeddings to provide hierarchical features for downstream prediction.
+Logic representation learning is a graph reasoning process. { It first discovers advanced logical relations from the constructed logic graphs, for instance, multi-hop relations with different edge types.
+The relation discovery is an iterative edge selection and propagation procedure inspired by the previous meta-path generation model \cite{yun2019graph}.
+Given the updated logical relations, it then initializes the graph features with token embeddings, then performs graph reasoning to aggregate the node embeddings by a node-weighted graph convolutional network. } The output multi-hop logic features are further fused with the fundamental embeddings to provide hierarchical features for downstream prediction.
 The learning process leverages underlying features such as pre-trained contextual embeddings and merely needs a few rounds of fine-tuning, and is therefore efficient.